johanthoren/opsview-rs/README.md

 cargo doc --open
 ```

+## Affiliation with ITRS Group

+This project is not affiliated with [ITRS Group](https://www.itrsgroup.com).

-## Support
+## Support and bug reports

-For support and questions, please open an issue in the project's GitHub
-repository.
+Please direct any questions or bug reports to [the GitHub page of the
+project](https://github.com/johanthoren/opsview-rs) and not to ITRS Group
+Support.

 ## Testing